-- review and follow the course calendar and weekly outlines. - submit assignments by the corresponding deadline.
+- review and follow the course calendar and weekly outlines. - review announcements on Canvas, but the main form of communication is verbal announcements in class. - submit assignments by the corresponding deadline.
 Late submissions are NOT allowed.
 There aren't any make-up exams.
 I do not grant extensions unless approved and communicated directly by FIU's Disability Resource Center.